steqeq/0000/docs/contribute/doc-structure.md

 All images are stored in the `/docs/data` folder.
 An image's file path mirrors that of the documentation file where it is used.

-Our naming structure uses kebab case; for example, `my-file-name.rst`.
+Our naming structure uses dash-case; for example, `my-file-name.rst`.

 ## Supported formats and syntax